cheyao/opengl/README.md

 $ cmake -DCMAKE_BUILD_TYPE=Release \
         -DANDROID=ON \
         ..
-# Note: You might edit CMakeLists.txt:320 to point to your assimp dir
+# Note: You might need to edit CMakeLists.txt:320 to point to your assimp lib dir
 $ cmake --build .
 ```
 Now there is the apk in the folder